-As well as having tutors for different modules of the course, each course has an HE Curriculum Leader, who is responsible for the day to day running of the course.
-You should contact the HE Curriculum Leader if you have any queries concerning the course and how it operates, or if you are unable to attend class for any reason, for example due to illness.
+As well as having tutors for different modules of the course, each course has an HE Course Leader, who is responsible for the day to day running of the course.
+You should contact the HE Course Leader if you have any queries concerning the course and how it operates, or if you are unable to attend class for any reason, for example due to illness.

-In addition, groups of courses are managed by a Deputy Head of Learning.
-You are unlikely to need to make contact with the Deputy Head of Learning, unless your HE Curriculum Leader is absent from College for any length of time.
+In addition, your course is managed by a Programme Leader.
+You are unlikely to need to make contact with the Programme Leader, unless your HE Course Leader is absent from College for any length of time.
 Contact details for individual tutors will be given to you in class, by the tutors themselves.
-Contact details for your HE Curriculum Leader and Deputy Head of Learning are listed below.
+Contact details for your HE Course Leader and Programme Leader are listed below.